-For taxable years beginning after December 31, 2011 and before January 1, 2014, it will be allowed to claim in this line the actual expenses incurred for the use and maintenance of automobiles in those cases where the mileage information is not available.
-For additional details, see Administrative Determination No. 13-18 of September 27, 2013.
+For taxable years beginning after December 31, 2013 and before January 1, 2015, it will be allowed to claim on this line the actual expenses incurred for the use and maintenance of automobiles in those cases where the mileage information is not available.
+For additional details, see Administrative Determination No. 15-01 of January 9, 2015.

-Line 35 - Other motor vehicles expenses
+Line 37 - Other motor vehicles expenses

-If you incurred expenses related to the use and maintenance of vehicles which are not considered automobiles, according to the definition of the previous line, these should be claimed on this line.
+If you incurred expenses related to the use and maintenance of vehicles which are not considered automobiles, according to the definition of the previous line, these should be claimed on this line (Refer to the instructions of line 36 for more details).

-Line 36 - Meal and entertainment expenses
+Line 38 - Meal and entertainment expenses